-- You can call Member Services (phone numbers are printed on the cover of this booklet). - You can call the State Health Insurance Assistance Program.
-For details about this organization and how to contact it, go to Chapter 2, Section 3. - You can contact Medicare. - You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
-(The publication is available at: www.medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf.) - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+- You can call Member Services (phone numbers are printed on the cover of this document). - You can call the State Health Insurance Assistance Program.
+For details about this organization and how to contact it, go to Chapter 2, Section 3. - · You can contact Medicare. - You can visit the Medicare website to read more about Medicare rights and protections at Medicare.gov/Basics/Your-Medicare-Rights. - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-SECTION 2 You have some responsibilities as a member of the plan
+SECTION 2 You have some responsibilities as a Member of the plan